 Stimulates rational thought, flexibility, mental speed.
 Many colours, many varieties within one stone.
 Layered structure.

 Examples: Tourmaline, aquamarine, agate.

 Calming and relaxing, provides nourishment and protection, stimulates susceptibility, and

 Examples: Mountain crystal, moon rock, celestine.

 Stimulates vitality, improves mood, gives self-confidence.
 Yellow-gold, orange.

 Text: Oscar Hofman

-On the 25th of June we will launch our online course ‘Working with Crystals’.
-This course will teach you in 9 modules how the power of crystals can create more balance, energy, confidence and love and how they can effect your daily life.
+On the 28th of September, we will launch our online course “Working with Crystals”.
+This course will teach you in 9 modules how the power of crystals can create more balance, energy, confidence and love and how they can affect your daily life.
 Sign up now and enjoy our Early Bird Discount, almost a 1000 crystal fans already did the same!